menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

  1. Start the Windows 'Services' program and open the properties dialog box for Men&Mice DNS Server Controller.
  2. Click the :guilabel:`Log On` tab.
 The :guilabel:`Local System account` radio button is most likely selected.
- 3. Click the :guilabel:`This account` radio button and enter the name and password of a Windows user that is a member of the Administrators group.
+ 3. Select the :guilabel:`This account` radio button and enter the name and password of a Windows user that is a member of the Administrators group.
  4. Close the dialog box and restart the Men&Mice DNS Server Controller service.

-If Men&Mice DNS Server Controller is run as a local system service (the default), then it will only be able to manage the MS DNS service on the same host.
+If Men&Mice DNS Server Controller is run as a local system service (the default), it will only be able to manage the MS DNS service on the same host.

 Enable the Generic DNS Server Controller functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^